-Before joining A.C.T., Perloff was artistic director of Classic Stage Company in New York, where she directed the world premiere of Ezra Pound's ELEKTRA, the American premiere of Tony Harrison's PHAEDRA BRITANNICA, the American premiere of Pinter's MOUNTAIN LANGUAGE, and was chosen by Harold Pinter to direct the American Premiere of MOUNTAIN LANGUAGE with his direct collaboration."Under Perloff's leadership, CSC won numerous OBIE Awards, includinelfg the 1988 OBIE for artistic excellence.
-In 1993, she directed the world preiere of Steve Reich and Beryl Korot's opera THE CAVE at the Vienna Festival and Brookly Academy of Music.
+Before joining A.C.T., Perloff was artistic director of Classic Stage Company in New York, where she directed the world premiere of Ezra Pound's Elektra (published by New Directions Press with Perloff's Introduction), the American premieres of Pinter's Mountain Language and Tony Harrison's Phaedra Britannica and many classic works.
+Under Perloff's leadership, CSC won numerous OBIE Awards, including the 1988 OBIE for artistic excellence.
+In 1993, she directed the world premiere of Steve Reich and Beryl Korot's opera The Cave at the Vienna Festival and Brooklyn Academy of Music.